amken3d/KliPiNP/README.md

 - I am running both OpenPNP and Klipper on the same Raspberry Pi 5.
 This is kinda important, and the main point of this use case.
 If you are running OpenPNP on a different device and Klipper on a different device, then you have lost the plot :)

 ### Klipper specific items
-- If you are building a 1 head P&P, you may be able to use the official Klipper repo.
-Howver, I was building a 2 head P&P. So I used a fork of Klipper that has support for XYZABC axis configuratoion.
+- If you are building a 1 nozzle P&P, you may be able to use the official Klipper repo.
+Howver, I was building a 2 nozzle P&P. So I used a fork of Klipper that has support for XYZABC axis configuratoion.
 - The fork i used is here : https://github.com/naikymen/klipper-for-cnc use (use the #pipetting branch)
 - See the repo for the installation insdtructions : https://github.com/naikymen/klipper-for-cnc?tab=readme-ov-file#installation
 - Official Klipper repo is here : https://github.com/Klipper3d/klipper